SamirPandey-c/MyProjects/README.md

 # MyProjects

-This is a repsitory of my projects.
+This is a repository of my projects.